 No. PM-602-0199 does not repeal any statute and does not eliminate adjustment of status.
 Section 245 of the Immigration and Nationality Act still authorizes in-country green card applications.
 The memo directs USCIS officers to treat adjustment of status as a discretionary, extraordinary form of relief and to scrutinize these applications more closely, but adjustment of status remains a lawful path to permanent residence.

-It is best understood as a new policy that restates existing law.
-Adjustment of status has always been a discretionary benefit, and the memorandum does not change that underlying legal standard.
+The memorandum is best understood as a policy shift built on a pre-existing legal principle.
+Adjustment of status has always been discretionary, and the memorandum does not change that underlying legal standard.
 What is new is the policy direction: USCIS officers are now told to treat that discretion as a high bar and to favor consular processing.
 In practical terms, applicants should expect more scrutiny, more requests for evidence, and, in cases with negative discretionary factors, a greater risk of denial than many applicants have faced in recent years.

 Does the memo apply to adjustment of status applications that are already pending?

 USCIS has not clearly stated how the memo applies to Form I-485 applications that were already pending when it was issued, and this point is disputed among immigration attorneys.
 An applicant who filed in good-faith reliance on the prior approach may have a fairness argument against being judged retroactively under a new standard.
+Some applicants may benefit from supplementing a pending Form I-485 with discretionary evidence or a legal explanation, especially if the original filing was a bare form package or if there are negative factors in the record.
 Anyone with a pending application should discuss this with counsel.

 Are H-1B and L-1 dual-intent visa holders affected by the memo?